Soap free body wash is a must have in your shower if you have sensitive skin.

 Soap generally contains aggressive chemicals, and although soap free doesn’t always mean chemical free, non-soap bars and soap free body wash are created using synthetic chemicals, rather than those which research suggests could be more harmful.

-The best soap free body wash should, in my opinion, contain natural ingredients in the mix too – things like Green Tea, Aloe Vera, Cucumber and Chamomile, Lavender and Ylang-Ylang oils.
+The best soap free body cleansing wash may contain natural ingredients in the mix too – things like Green Tea, Aloe Vera, Cucumber and Chamomile, Lavender and Ylang-Ylang oils.

 Why use a soap free body wash?

 Healthy, vibrant, refreshed skin begins first thing every morning.
 It starts when you open your eyes, stumble out of bed and step into the shower to face the day ahead.

 For me there’s nothing better than refreshing my skin with a body cleanser which doesn’t contain ingredients that will make my skin feel tight, or make me itch or make my skin feel irritated.

 I love a soap free body wash for this very reason.

 “Soaps have been around for thousands of years, traded by the Phoenicians as early as 600 B.C., and popular with the ancient Romans and Celts.
 Chemically speaking, soaps are the salts of fatty acids, made by treating vegetable and animal fats with lye, also known as sodium or potassium hydroxide.
 This process is called saponification.
 The resulting soap molecules have a head that’s attracted to polar molecules, like water, and a tail that’s attracted to non-polar molecules, like oils.
 What makes soap work is that it emulsifies oil and water.
 Normally, oil and water won’t mix, but with the help of soap the oil is broken into small soap-wrapped droplets that can be rinsed away with water.”By Joshua Townley – Ego Skin Expert – Soap Free Cleanser